orbitmines/archive/projects/_unprocessed/Incoherent Examples (2022-Early 2023).md

----

 - [ ] Possible as an example: Rabin-Scoot theorem Jonathan tweeted which I first found (while browsing rust docs???) - Apply the inconsistency argument here, does it still make sense??

----

-- [ ] On the sara walker simplifying complexity on time episode: It's not that "it can't happen by random chance" it's that there are two different levels of description to describe thexpoe same thing.
-One is without information of structures which produce the random things, the other, is "not"/less.
-More structure which also moght arbitrarily be coarsegrainrd, inaccurate, or with its quircks
-	- [ ] It should be: not generallt linear, but ina. particular persoective, or on a level of description it's linear.
-Log-ed exponential function being linear at that different level of description: coald be seen as a different corase graining, hence both not generally linear, but only if tou look at it in a particular way

 ---